-I’d argue that — more or less — this reflects the U.S. government’s attempts to deal with broad and deep social and financial problems through monetary policy.
-The higher the price of gold goes, the more it reflects that monetary policy just isn’t working, and that the big problems in American and Western society — oil dependency, deindustrialisation, unemployment, regulatory capture and debt saturation — are just not being effectively addressed.
+Many will argue that — more or less — this reflects the U.S. government’s attempts to deal with broad and deep social and financial problems through monetary policy.
+The higher the price of gold goes, the more the market believes that monetary policy just isn’t working, and that the big problems in American and Western society — oil dependency, deindustrialisation, unemployment, regulatory capture and debt saturation — are just not being effectively addressed.

 If these problems are fixed, then the correlation between the debt ceiling and the price of gold will go away.
+Gold is not necessarily going to the moon, and the gold speculators will be forced to give up the ghost as real broad-based economic growth returns.
 The trouble is, I don’t see any evidence that these problems are going away.
 Japan is still — more or less — in the same place it was twenty years ago.
-Now the whole world is moving to the Japanese model.
+Now the whole world may be moving to the Japanese model.
 Readers are welcome to try and convince me otherwise.